 Wanting to get a job in a hedge fund also brings with it the need to acquire as much knowledge as is possible about the same.
-And, there is nothing better than reading a lot of investment oriented books.
+And there is nothing better than reading a lot of investment oriented books.

-Understanding the good and bad investment is of utmost importance here.
+Understanding the good and bad investments is of utmost importance here.
 You must reflect on those investments of yours which do well and learn from the ones that did not.
 Continuous learning is also very important when it comes to starting a career at a hedge fund.

-A great professional experience at a hedge fund is the best way to kick start your career.
+A great professional experience at a hedge fund is the best way to kick-start your career.
 Learning how to build a strong hold on valuation and being good at excel can help you tremendously.

 Once you start off in one role, it is best to stick to it for the rest of your career instead of trying to jump on to another role.
-This way, any new hiring will not be a trouble for you at any point in time.
+This way, any new hiring will not be a problem for you at any point in time.

-Networking is another crucial aspect of getting a job at the hedge fund.
+Networking is another crucial aspect of getting a job at a hedge fund.
 When you wish to do something for the first time, apart from reading, getting experience or internship, you must also connect with those who are already familiar with the role and can help you enter the role.